German Onugkha: Return to Vejle (loan)

 In January 2025, Copenhagen loaned Onugkha back to Vejle for the remainder of the season, aiming to provide him with regular playing time and an opportunity to regain confidence.
 Onugkha himself welcomed the return, describing it as a "win-win" for both him and Vejle.
 "Maybe I could have stayed in Copenhagen... but I knew 100% that if I came here I would get to play.
 I really need to play, I need to get my confidence again," he said upon rejoining Vejle.
 Vejle were again fighting to avoid relegation, and Onugkha was determined to help the team survive, noting that in 2023–24 "we did it together."

 On his return, Onugkha quickly rediscovered his scoring touch, netting seven goals in his first five league matches.
 His contributions included a solo effort in a 3–2 win over AGF, a long-range strike against Lyngby, and two goals from corner kicks.
 Vejle head coach Steffen Kielstrup praised Onugkha's maturity and impact, calling his early scoring run "impressive."
 In recognition of his form, Onugkha was named Superliga Player of the Month for March 2025.
 His contributions helped Vejle escape relegation in the second to last round.

 Return to Copenhagen

 Ahead of the 2025–26 season, sporting director Sune Smith-Nielsen confirmed that Onugkha was not part of Copenhagen’s first-team plans, and his return to training was delayed while the club sought a transfer solution.
 He rejoined the squad in late July, although the club remained intent on arranging a sale.
 Despite the uncertainty, Onugkha made a brief appearance on 23 August as a late substitute in a 1–1 Danish Superliga draw with OB, amid ongoing transfer speculation.

 Kayserispor

 On 12 September 2025, Onugkha completed a permanent transfer to Turkish Süper Lig side Kayserispor, signing a two-year contract.

+Rodina Moscow

+On 20 August 2026, Onugka returned to Russia and signed with Rodina Moscow.